Gabriel Gambetta is Tech Lead/Manager of the SpatialOS Community team at Improbable.

 In summary, SpatialOS gives each instance of a worker authority to simulate a component for a set of entities.
 For these entities, it sends periodic updates reflecting their state.
 The worker then performs the simulation it is designed to do, and sends updates back to SpatialOS.

 As a reference example, we have built a custom worker that implements flocking behaviours for a bird simulation.
-Check out a more detailed explanation.
+You can read a detailed explanation here.

 We envision the next generation of games will be built on a set of workers that cooperate to simulate a game world far bigger and far more detailed than is possible with a traditional architecture in a single server.
 This frees designers from many technical constraints, enabling the creation of truly engaging game worlds, brought to life by millions of rich entities that thousands of players can interact with in meaningful ways.